What is a credit rating?

 What is the difference between a credit rating, credit score and credit report?

 As explained above, a credit rating can refer to a variety of systems used to judge how credit worthy a lender finds individuals, businesses or other organisations.
-Credit rating can also refer to the grade given to a country or its financial instruments by a Credit Rating Agency (CRA) which can range from AAA to D.
+Credit rating can also refer to the grade given to a country or its financial instruments by a Credit Reference Agency which can range from AAA to D.

 A credit report is a collection of data relating to your borrowing history.
 It includes: